getgud-io/cpp-getgud-sdk/README.md

 #include "../include/GetGudSdk.h"
 ```

-First things first, you need to Init SDK in your code.
+Init SDK in your code.
 To do this type:

 ```cpp
 GetGudSdk::Init();
 ```

-This will load the default Config and set up SDK for working.
-Note that to customize how SDK works you will need to use your own `config.json` file.

-Next, you need to start a Game, you can do it like this:
+Next, you need to start a Game, you can do this like so:

 ```cpp
 std::string gameGuid = GetGudSdk::StartGame(